jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/groups/roles.md

 ## Functions

-- **View vulnerabilities:**
-  The ability to view
-  all the information available
-  about all the vulnerabilities
-  that the project has.
-- **Change treatments:**
-  Each vulnerability can be given a specific treatment.
-  This function gives the ability to request the change of this treatment.
-- **Approve treatments:**
+- **Add roots:**
   This function is for
-  when a treatment change is requested, as there is a need to validate and then accept or reject this request.
-- **Request reattacks:**
-  When a vulnerability is solved, there is the need to ask our hackers to verify that it was indeed solved.
-  This function gives you
-  the ability to make
-  this kind of request.
+  adding git roots
+  to the scope of the group
+  being managed.
 - **Add tags:**
   This is for adding tags
   to the group being managed
   which is useful for
   categorizing different groups
   in an organization.
-- **Add roots:**
-  This function is for
-  adding git roots
-  to the scope of the group
-  being managed.
-- **Edit roots:**
-  This function allows you
-  to change URLs of roots
-  that do not have reported
-  vulnerabilities and edit
-  root branches.
-- **Delete groups:**
-  With this function
-  you are able to
-  completely delete
-  the group being managed.
 - **Add users:**
   This function is for
   adding user to a group
   and setting their privileges.
-- **Edit users:**
+- **Approve treatments:**
-  This option is for
+  This function is for
-  editing everything related
-  to the users added
-  to the group.
+  when a treatment change is requested, as there is a need to validate and then accept or reject this request.
-- **Receive notifications:**
+- **Change treatments:**
+  Each vulnerability can be given a specific treatment.
-  This is the ability to
+  This function gives the ability to request the change of this treatment.
-  receive notifications
-  that the ASM can send
-  related to your group.
-- **Generate a report:**
-  This feature allows you
-  to generate and download
-  a complete report with
-  detailed information about
-  the vulnerabilities of
-  a specific group.
-- **Exclusions:**
-  This feature allows you
-  to choose files or folders
-  in your repository that
-  you do not want to
-  include in the security
-  assessments.
 - **Deactivate/Activate root:**
   This function allows you to: